saferpay/sndbx/texts/css_iframe.md

 ![alt text](https://raw.githubusercontent.com/saferpay/sndbx/master/images/iframe_alias_insert.png "Card Registration Form")
 >
-**Attention!** For registration, the capture of the card verification code CVC data is not enabled, because it can only be saved by Saferpay on a temporary, 20-minute basis.
+><i class="glyphicon glyphicon-hand-right"></i> **Attention!** For registration, the capture of the card verification code (CVC) is not enabled, because it can only be saved by Saferpay on a temporary, 20-minute basis.
 PCI specifications prohibit permanent storage.
+For payments with the CVC, [Transaction Initialize](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Initialize) and [Authorize](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Authorize) shall be used.
 >

 ## <a name="css-iframe_size"></a> Size of the Iframe